antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/UseR!-Meetup-Boston-2020/README.md

 ## In brief

 In this (tutorial) presentation we are going to:
-1. overview Latent Semantic Analysis (LSA) typical problems and basic workflows;
+1. Overview Latent Semantic Analysis (LSA) typical problems and basic workflows
-2. discus philosophical, scientific, and mathematical justifications;
+2. Discus philosophical, scientific, and mathematical justifications
-3. discuss the theory behind the dimensional reduction algorithms used (ICA, NNMF, SVD) and how they compare;
+3. Discuss the theory behind the dimensional reduction algorithms used (ICA, NNMF, SVD) and how they compare
-4. follow LSA's application to document collections in more detail;
+4. Follow LSA's application to document collections in more detail
-5. see various LSA applications: search engines support, natural language translations, image classification, and others.
+5. See various LSA applications: search engines support, natural language translations, image classification, and others.

 The presentation is based on the (monadic) R package